topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-NNNN: Storage Capacity Scoring for Dynamic Provisioning
+# KEP-NNNN: Storage Capacity Scoring of Nodes for Dynamic Provisioning

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good